Nilrudra1999/Grade-Tracker-Plus-Calculator/README.md

-# Grade-Tracker-Plus-Calculator
-Personal grade tracking system with the capability to record individual grades, categorize them by subject and semester, as well as calculate overall GPA based on existing data.
-Utilizes a relational database to store grade information.
+# Grade Tracker Plus Calculator

+A personalized grade tracking system, which records individual grades and categorizes them based on subject, assignment, weight, and semester.
+It utilizes a relational database to record the individual grades, then when asked to can calculate the GPA based on the existing data.
+Additionally, it uses a 90s retro sci-fi terminal aesthetic for its User-Interface, reminiscent of the computer terminals from the Ridley Scott Aliens franchise.

+## Class Structure For The Relational DB